 Students are encouraged to use the course assistant to get feedback on their posts before submitting them here.
 Be sure to start the assignment early to give her time to read it and provide feedback.

-Anyone who isn’t sure what what makes a good archaeology blog post should read some of the posts in this blog, my Port Tobacco project blog, or the Day of Archaeology blog.
-If you are bored by a post it isn’t a good one.
+Anyone who isn’t sure what what makes a good archaeology blog post should read some of the older posts.
+If you are bored by a post, it isn’t a good one.
 Find one that is interesting and figure out what made it that way.

 Good luck and have fun!

--Dr. April M. Beisaw, Assistant Professor of Anthropology, Vassar College
+-Dr. April M. Beisaw, Associate Professor of Anthropology, Vassar College